 The programme consists of 180 credits, comprising taught courses worth 120 credits (60 credits per semester) and a 10,000 word dissertation worth 60 credits.
 Full programme details are available on the University Degree Regulations and Programmes of Study website.

-Courses shown below are scheduled to run in the 2019/20 academic year.
+Courses shown below are scheduled to run in the 2019/20 academic year and listed for illustrative purposes.
 With the exception of compulsory courses, depending on demand, space on specific courses may be limited.

 - Fundamental Issues in Medical Jurisprudence (20 credits)